Allergies — Wokingham, Berkshire

 4. Allergies in traditional Chinese medicine

-In traditional Chinese medicine (TCM), allergies are primarily understood as a deficiency of Wei Qi — the body's defensive energy, which circulates on the surface of the body and protects against external pathogenic factors including wind, cold and damp.
-When Wei Qi is weakened, the body becomes vulnerable to external irritants, and the characteristic sneezing, runny nose and itchy eyes of hay fever are seen as the body's weakened defensive system failing to contain and expel external wind and cold.
+In traditional Chinese medicine (TCM), allergies are primarily understood as a deficiency of Wei Qi — the body’s defensive energy, which circulates on the surface and protects against external pathogenic factors.
+When Wei Qi is weakened, the body becomes vulnerable to environmental irritants, and the characteristic sneezing, congestion, itchy skin and runny eyes are seen as the body’s weakened defensive system failing to contain and expel external Wind and Damp.

 The underlying deficiency driving the weak Wei Qi most commonly involves the Lung, Spleen or Kidney organ systems:

-- Lung Qi deficiency — the Lung governs the skin and the body's surface in TCM and is the primary organ responsible for Wei Qi.
-Lung Qi deficiency leaves the body's defensive surface weak and permeable, allowing external pathogens to trigger allergic responses easily.
-This pattern is very common in hay fever, with sneezing, runny nose and susceptibility to wind and cold being prominent features.
+- Lung Qi deficiency — the Lung governs the skin and body surface in TCM and is the primary organ responsible for Wei Qi.
+Lung Qi deficiency leaves the defensive surface weak and permeable, allowing environmental allergens to trigger reactions easily.
+Sneezing, clear nasal discharge and susceptibility to wind and cold are prominent features.

 - Spleen Qi deficiency with dampness — the Spleen governs the production of Qi and blood from food and drink.
 When the Spleen is weak, it produces insufficient Qi and generates dampness — a pathological accumulation of fluid that tends to collect in the respiratory tract, producing nasal congestion, phlegm production and a heavy, congested quality to the allergic symptoms.